How to Safely Navigate Stairs with a Wheelchair

 While navigating stairs manually may be necessary in the short term, long-term solutions can significantly improve accessibility for wheelchair users.
 Consider the following options:

-• Stair Lifts: Installing a stair lift provides a safer, more independent way to navigate stairs in a wheelchair.
+- Stair Lifts: Installing a stair lift provides a safer, more independent way to navigate stairs in a wheelchair.
+Stair lifts are typically mounted alongside the staircase and feature a platform designed either for a wheelchair or a seat, allowing users to ascend and descend with minimal effort and maximum safety.

 When to Call for Professional Assistance